-However, some of the Jewish Christians—particular the strict Pharisees (15:5)—believed that Gentiles, after they have come to faith in Jesus, and after they have been baptized, must still be circumcised and observe the Law of Moses (15:5).
-In other words, in their view these Gentiles must still be converted to Judaism.
+However, some of the Jewish Christians—particularly the strict Pharisees (15:5)—believed that Gentiles, after they have come to faith in Jesus, and after they have been baptized, must still be circumcised and observe the Law of Moses (15:5).
+In other words, in their view, these Gentiles must still be converted to Judaism.
 Otherwise, they argued, these Gentiles cannot be saved (15:1).
-They could point to the fact that all other church members, being Jews and proselytes (2:10), were circumcised and do observed the Law of Moses.
+They could point to the fact that all other church members, being Jews and proselytes (2:10), were circumcised and do observe the Law of Moses.

 Those same Pharisees traveled to Galatia to promote their views.
 This resulted in Paul’s angry letter to the Galatians in which he accused them of distorting the gospel (1:7).
 (As argued elsewhere on this website, Galatians was written before the Acts 15 Church Council decision.)

 Now, somewhere in AD 48 to AD 50, about 10 years after the Gentiles first received the Holy Spirit and about 20 years after Christ’s death and resurrection, these Pharisees decided to also take their beliefs to Antioch (14:26; 15:1); the mother church of Gentile Christianity.
 In Antioch, their demands were met with firm resistance from Paul and Barnabas (15:2), and it was decided to refer the matter to the Apostles and elders in Jerusalem for a decision (15:2).